jboulanger/neurotracker/README.md

 # neurotracker
-Measure of neurone activity in C. Elegans worm
+Measure of neuron activity in C. Elegans worm